DimphoLebea28/My-Data-Science-Analytics-Portfolio/README.md

 ### Outcome & Impact
 The Multinomial Naive Bayes classifier was selected as the best-performing model, achieving high accuracy in classifying news articles.
 The deployed Streamlit web app allows users to input news articles and receive real-time category predictions, offering a scalable solution for editorial teams to manage content efficiently.

+## 4. Data Visualization for Executive Decision-Making Using Power BI

+### Project Overview
+Developed a series of data visualizations to address specific analytical queries posed by the CEO and CMO of an online retail company.
+Utilized Power BI to transform raw sales data into actionable insights, facilitating informed strategic decisions.

+### My Role & Key Contributions:
+- Data Cleaning and Preparation: Imported and processed sales data in Excel, ensuring accuracy by removing empty rows and handling erroneous entries.
+- Visualization Development: Created tailored Power BI visuals to answer executive questions:
+- Monthly Revenue Trends for 2011: Designed a line chart to display monthly revenue, highlighting seasonal patterns.
+- Top 10 Countries by Revenue (Excluding UK): Developed a bar chart showcasing leading countries in revenue and quantity sold, omitting the United Kingdom.
+- Top 10 Customers by Revenue: Constructed a descending bar chart to identify key customers contributing the most to revenue.
+- Global Demand Analysis: Implemented a world map visualization to pinpoint regions with the highest product demand, excluding the UK.
+- Insight Presentation: Compiled findings into a cohesive presentation, articulating data-driven insights and strategic recommendations for executive stakeholders.

+### Outcome & Impact: The visualizations provided clear, actionable insights, enabling the CEO and CMO to:
+- Identify peak sales periods and strategize accordingly.
+- Focus marketing efforts on high-revenue countries and customers.
+- Recognize potential markets for expansion based on demand analysis.
+This project enhanced the executives' ability to make informed decisions, leveraging data visualization to drive business growth and efficiency.